Skip to content

 For an intermediary-mediated purchase:

-• Intermediary's GEGMR licence reference
+• Intermediary's GECOPHAM licence reference

-• Intermediary's back-to-back purchase contract with GEGMR
+• Intermediary's back-to-back purchase contract with GECOPHAM

 • European buyer's purchase order to the intermediary